Elijah Muhammad: Malcolm X's public response to the assassination of President Kennedy

-Extramarital affairs with underage girls
+Allegations of Adultery

 Rumors were circulating that Elijah was conducting extramarital affairs with young Nation secretaries—which would constitute a serious violation of Nation teachings.
 After first discounting the rumors, Malcolm X came to believe them after he spoke with Muhammad's son Wallace and with the girls making the accusations.
 Muhammad confirmed the rumors in 1963, attempting to justify his behavior by referring to precedents set by Biblical prophets.
-Over a series of national TV interviews between 1964 and 1965, Malcolm X provided testimony of his investigation, corroboration, and confirmation by Elijah Muhammed himself of multiple counts of child rape.
-During this investigation, Malcolm X learned 7 of those 8 girls had become pregnant as a result of this.
-He also revealed an assassination attempt made on his life, through a discovered explosive device in his car, as well as the death threats he was receiving, in response to his exposure of Elijah Muhammad.
+Over a series of national TV interviews between 1964 and 1965, Malcolm X provided testimony of his investigation, corroboration, and confirmation by Muhammad himself of multiple instances of adultery and extramarital affairs.